freddiehorne/praetorian-snake-task/README.md

 # FH Snake Game

 This game is made with React.
-It uses Axios to perform Get and Post requests I have had to comment out the post request as the API has reached its limit of requests since I made this app but the code works!
+It uses Axios to perform Get and Post requests I have had to comment out the axios post request as the API has reached its limit of requests since I made this app but the code works!

 Have a go [here](https://fh-snake-game.netlify.app)